-Dental bridges are generally made from porcelain or ceramic materials, or of porcelain fused to metal.
+Dental bridges are generally made from straight porcelain or ceramic materials, or from porcelain fused to metal.

-There are several types of bridges to suit each individual case:
+There are several types of bridges available, for different cases.

 Your dental bridge is custom fitted to your mouth, meaning that it should be comfortable and improve function without much need for adjustment.

-A dental bridge can have both aesthetic and functional benefits.
-These include:
+A dental bridge can have both aesthetic and functional benefit, including:

-Be sure to brush at least twice a day with a soft-bristled toothbrush and floss at least once a day.
-Try to avoid chewing hard foods using your bridge and be sure to remove any food debris that may be caught in your bridge as it can lead to the development of plaque and decay.
+Make sure to be using a soft-bristled toothbrush at home, as this is not harsh and won’t cause any accidental damage to your teeth or gums.
+Also, try to avoid chewing hard or sticky foods using your bridge and be sure to remove any food debris that may be caught in your bridge or natural teeth.

 - At City Smiles, we provide very affordable solutions to every patient without sacrificing any quality.
 We use the very best technology and all our appliances are custom-made in a Melbourne laboratory.